nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Give thanks to the Lord (Forever)
+  - title: Yesterday, today and forever
-    video: gUH_NzfRmbs
+    video: bjOLDaSfIHQ
-  - video: 7_dtbmVdQY4
+  - video: 2zM9nuRQ7ZQ
-    title: How great Thou art
+    title: Way Maker
-  - video: irHGG1CIL0g
+  - video: v6nVlG_d3CQ
-    title: Raise a hallelujah
+    title: Yes and Amen
-  - video: DXDGE_lRI0E
+  - video: 9_LyUSoSX84
-    title: 10,000 reasons
+    title: Cornerstone
 sermon:
-  video: DHrQEzXzpqo
+  video: w84zgP95lic
   title: Crossroad Online - Thankfulness
-  intro: This week's talk is on the theme of thankfulness.
+  intro: This week's talk is on the theme of promises.
 Jon and Louise will be
-    talking about the blessings that God has given us, the promises that come through thanksgiving, and the challenge to be thankful people in all circumstances.
+    talking about promises that help to shape and strength our faith and look at some of the promises that God has made to us in the Bible.
 ---